ApoorvaN1701/Fractal-Compression-Network-Analysis/README.md

 ---

 ## Project Report
-A detailed analysis of this project, including the methodology and results, is available in **FinalReport_CSN.docx**.
+A detailed analysis of this project, including the methodology and results, is available in **Fractal_Image_Compression.docx**.

 ---